trafico/trafico-multiagente/readme.txt

 ======== Packages of Funccional branch ========
 * Cars:
+     - SimpleCarBDI.java: This java class defines two posibles car agents: the intelligent car using Dijkstra algorithm to to compute its trajectory in the environment and the random car using a random strategy to reach its goal through the streets regardless of the speed of these.
+                          At this time, the selection of the types of agents is done by calling "calcularRuta()" method, which lets you select between random route or using Dijkstra algorithm to achieve the objective point.
+                          At the beginning of its operation, a "EstadoAuto" object is created, containing information on the current status of the agent properties, this object is to be passed as a service to other agents such car and traffic lights.
+The "EstadoAuto" object is updated with each change of agent properties.
+                          Once the initial position of agent in the environment is determined, a target point randomly defined by the static method "posDisponible.getPosicion ()" in the enviroment packet, then the route to follow by the car is determined depending on the defined agent behavior.
+The car begins to make its way step by step, taking the status of agents around him, stopping when a car in front and equal to his direction and making stops when it arrives to an intersection with a traffic light and red light in the direction to which it is directed.
+                          In the current version of this agent execution it comes at the end when successfully reaches the target point on the map.

+     -IEstadoAutoService.java: This java interface defines the provided service by the Car agent to other agents in the enviroment.
+                               The service provides a "EstadoAuto" object type containing information of current properties in the agent through an "IFuture" container in Jadex definition.

+     -Rutas.java: This java class contains static methods that allows to the agent calculate a route from a given initial point to destination point in the environment.
+                  * getRutaDijstra(): It is a static method that provides a char string corresponding to the route for the car agent.
+                                      This path is calculated by Dijkstra algorithm implementation for the optimal path between two vertices in a graph where each edge corresponds to the speed of the roads between the intersections.
+                                      This method aims to select the best option for the agent to reach its destination within the environment.
+                  *getRutaRandom(): It is also a static method that returns a character string corresponding to a way forward for the car.
+                                    The selection of nodes on the map is done randomly from the starting point to the target regardless street speeds.
+                  *devolverRuta(): It is a method that interprets a route generated as a char string understandable for car agent.
+For example, the string "n n n s s s" indicates three movements of the car towards the north and three moves south in the environment.

+     -Grafo.java: This java class contains auxiliary data structures that allow us to interpret the environment as a directed graph, taking the intersections of the environment as vertices of a graph and information from the streets as edges.
+These data structures are used in "Rutas.java" java class to generate paths between points in the environment.

+     *Other files as "SimpleCarBDI.agent.xml" and "DestinoPlan.java" correspond to the implementation of the Car agent on BDI Jadex version V2.
+      Jadex BDI V3 version is used, this allows to development agents using only Java code for better functioning.

 * Environment:
      - GrafoCalles.java: Generates an array of streets with its velocity, also an array of availability which change every